AT&T subsidiary DirecTV asks to be dropped from antitrust case

 By Diane Bartz

-WASHINGTON (Reuters) - DirecTV, the biggest U.S. pay TV company and a subsidiary of AT&T <T.N>, asked a federal court on Tuesday to drop it from the lawsuit that the government filed to stop AT&T from buying movie and TV production company Time Warner <TWX.N>.
+WASHINGTON (Reuters) - DirecTV, the biggest U.S. pay TV company and a subsidiary of AT&T, asked a federal court on Tuesday to drop it from the lawsuit that the government filed to stop AT&T from buying movie and TV production company Time Warner.

 "DIRECTV is not the seller, the acquired entity, or a major stockholder of the acquirer," lawyers for the company said in a filing.